stratzilla/metaheuristic-training-networks/README.md

 # Further Reading

 I wrote a <a href="https://github.com/stratzilla/reports/blob/master/mh-compare-document.pdf">paper</a> describing my experimental methodology and results in more detail.
-I also wrote three tutorials for implementing <a href="https://github.com/stratzilla/neural-network-tutorial">BP-NN</a>, a <a href="https://github.com/stratzilla/genetic-network-tutorial">GA-NN</a>, and a <a href="https://github.com/stratzilla/particle-network-tutorial">PSO-NN</a>.
+I also wrote three tutorials for implementing a <a href="https://github.com/stratzilla/neural-network-tutorial">BP-NN</a>, a <a href="https://github.com/stratzilla/genetic-network-tutorial">GA-NN</a>, and a <a href="https://github.com/stratzilla/particle-network-tutorial">PSO-NN</a>.
+The code found in this repository is more or less taken straight from these tutorials as I made the tutorials to prepare for my experimentation.